The type of eye cancer you have depends on the type of cell the cancer started in.

 Squamous cell cancer of the conjunctiva

-Squamous cells are flat and cover many surfaces in the body.
 The conjunctiva is the clear, moist membrane that covers the front of the eye and lines the inside of the eyelid.
 Although rare, squamous cell cancer is the most common cancer of the conjunctiva.

 Cancers around the eyeball

-Basal cell skin cancer
+Squamous cell skin cancer